 The goal of preventive care is to protect your child’s smile from damage caused by tooth decay, gum disease and other harmful dental conditions.
 Routine dental visits allow our team to identify dental diseases before they cause damage that requires repair.
 We offer several preventive dental treatments to help you keep your child’s smile in the best possible condition.
 These services include dental cleanings, fluoride applications, digital X-rays and sealant applications.
 Visiting our office regularly ensures that we detect and treat any early signs of damage before they become more extensive and painful.

 There are several steps you can take to help prevent your child from developing cavities and tooth decay.
-Our dentists recommend the following guidelines:
+Our pediatric dentists and team recommend the following guidelines:

 - Make sure your child brushes their teeth at least twice a day and flosses their teeth every day.
 If your child does not have the dexterity to do this themselves, they will need your assistance.
 A good guideline is if they can tie their own shoes, they are able to brush on their own.
 Use a soft-bristled toothbrush and a fluoridated toothpaste.